AntoninU2/Documentation/OpcUa/OpcUaSrv_Method.md

 ## Overview 🚀

 This guide explains how to declare a method on an OPC UA server so that it can be invoked by an OPC UA client.
-The method `StartProduction` will be exposed on the server, allowing clients to pass input parameters and receive a response.
+The method `MyMethodName` will be exposed on the server, allowing clients to pass input parameters and receive a response.

 ## Prerequisites ✅